Strangeways, Here We Come: Critical reception

 The album ranked number 3 among "Albums of the Year" for 1987 in the annual NME critics' poll, and "Girlfriend in a Coma" ranked number 11 among songs.
 In 2000 it was voted number 601 in Colin Larkin's All Time Top 1000 Albums.
+Rolling Stone said the record "stands as one of their best and most varied".
+Slant Magazine listed the album at number 69 on its list of "Best Albums of the 1980s", writing that "Whether or not Strangeways, Here We Come ended the Smiths' brief career with their best album has been the subject of considerable debate for nearly a quarter century, but it definitively stands as the band's most lush, richest work".